docs-dibris/docs-dibris.github.io/docs/Computer Science Workshop/csw25.md

 The annual Computer Science Workshop is a key moment for our community to share ideas, present ongoing research, and foster collaborations.
 This year, we chose to maintain the successful two-day format introduced in last year’s edition, while also introducing new types of activities alongside the traditional keynote talks.
 These additions are meant to bring a fresh perspective to the event, encourage greater interaction, and keep the program diverse and engaging for all participants.

 The Workshop remains a valuable opportunity for students to get in touch with cutting-edge research and for researchers to explore new connections—within and beyond the boundaries of their own fields.

-This year’s edition also pays special attention to Master's students, with the aim of encouraging their engagement with the world of research and the department’s ongoing activities.
+However, this year’s edition pays special attention to Master's students, with the aim of encouraging their engagement with the world of research and the department’s ongoing activities.
 Students interested in obtaining AUK credits for attending the event can find all the relevant information in [the dedicated section](#additional-useful-knowledge-auk-credits-for-master-students).

 # Activities
 This year's edition will feature activities delivered by distinguished speakers: